-As of December 31, 2017, we employed approximately 31,000 people worldwide, of whom approximately 9,400 were employed on a part-time basis.
-Of our approximately 31,000 employees, approximately 20,000 were employed in our Americas segment and 11,000 in our International segment.
+As of December 31, 2018, we employed approximately 30,000 people worldwide, of whom approximately 8,800 were employed on a part-time basis.
+Of our approximately 30,000 employees, approximately 18,000 were employed in our Americas segment and 12,000 in our International segment.

 In our Americas segment, the majority of our employees are at-will employees and, therefore, not subject to any type of employment contract or agreement.
 Certain of our executive officers may be employed under employment contracts that specify a term of employment and specify pay and other benefits.
 In our International segment, we enter into employment contracts and agreements in those countries in which such relationships are mandatory or customary.
 The provisions of these agreements correspond in each case with the required or customary terms in the subject jurisdiction.
-Many of our employees are covered by a wide variety of union contracts and governmental regulations affecting, among other things, compensation, job retention rights and pensions.
+Many of our employees are covered by a variety of union contracts and governmental regulations affecting, among other things, compensation, job retention rights and pensions.

-As of December 31, 2017, approximately 32% of our employees were covered by collective bargaining or similar agreements with various labor unions.
+As of December 31, 2018, approximately 27% of our employees were covered by collective bargaining or similar agreements with various labor unions.
 We believe our employee relations are satisfactory.
-We have never experienced a large-scale work stoppage.